Ubisoft Is Working on a Matchmaking Solution for The Division 2 Raids

 You need to be sure that the team you are going to work with has microphones, speaks the same language, and has the proper gear to support the team.
 It’s not about simple matchmaking as we do for the missions.
 A mission or any other content, eventually, you can play with randoms, and you will manage to beat that content.
 For the raid, if we deliver such matchmaking, it will be tougher, if not impossible, for you to complete the content.

-Some players have noted that Bungie’s Destiny also lacks a matchmaking feature for raids but with eight-player raids, The Division 2‘s players are finding it harder to get into groups.
+Some players have noted that Bungie’s Destiny also lacks a matchmaking feature for raids but with eight-player raid, The Division 2‘s players are finding it harder to get into groups.
 Additionally, a lot of players who aren’t part of communities outside of the game are feeling left out.

-Ubisoft hasn’t said what kind of matchmaking it’s considering, and when it plans to introduce the feature to the raids.
+Ubisoft hasn’t said what kind of matchmaking it’s considering, and when it plans to introduce the feature to the raid.
 We’ll update our readers when we have more information.

-Have any of our readers attempted The Division 2‘s raids on the PlayStation 4?
+Have any of our readers attempted The Division 2‘s raid on the PlayStation 4?
 Let us know how it went for you.

 For more on The Division 2, check out our hub.